 The Best Knife for Butchering Deer: TUO Scimitar Butcher Knife

-The TUO Scimitar knife is a great overall butchering knife that works great for processing your deer yourself at home.
+The TUO Scimitar knife is the best boning knife that works great for processing your deer yourself at home.
 We particularly like the combination of a 14-inch blade with a curved tip.
 This lets you smoothly and accurately separate meat from fat and bone in all the deer cuts from the detailed cuts of the ribs to the deep cuts of the neck.
 Plus, it’s sharp enough to take on tendons and other cartilage.

 We recommend the TUO Scimitar Butcher Knife for kitchen use specifically because it’s made with a high-carbon alloy with vacuum heat treatment that prevents corrosion and bacteria build-up.
 When you’re using your knife for multiple purposes and butchering several other meats as well as your deer, cleanliness and hygiene are extra important.